 At the start of this month I started a course I created (and will continue to create) myself where I will be studying transformational/ spiritual experiences.
 So far it’s been one of the most fascinating projects I’ve started and I’m really excited to see how it will all unfold.
 Here’s my course overview.
 I’ll also be publishing up my calendar of lectures/ events and workshops in the next few weeks — many of which are completely free.
-It’s incredible how many top notch lectures there are in London that don’t cost a thing — and this is for a pretty niche subject.
+It’s incredible how many great lectures there are in London that don’t cost a thing — and this is for a pretty niche subject.

 Duration: Two years